Extended Workforce Policy - Procedural Guideline

 The process diagram “Casual Worker - Appointment Process (Right to Work Checks) ” illustrates this process.

-Once the worker(s) has been identified, they should be asked to meet with the School/RI/US administrator in order that the registration process can commence.
-During the first stage of registration the administrator will:
+Once the worker(s) has been identified, they should be asked to meet with the School/US administrator in order that the registration process can commence.
+During the first stage of registration, the administrator will:

 3.5 Immigration and Asylum Checks

-In accordance with the Immigration, Asylum and Nationality Act 2006, all workers must provide the relevant School/RI/Service with documentation which proves that they have the right to work within the UK prior to undertaking any work for the University.
+In accordance with the Immigration, Asylum and Nationality Act 2006, all workers must provide the relevant School/Service with documentation which proves that they have the right to work within the UK prior to undertaking any work for the University.
 Details can be found in the Home Office Right to Work Checklist and our Right to Work Checks Guidance.
-Further guidance on Tier 4 Controls is available in the attached document: Tier 4 Controls - June 2018.

 EEA (European Economic Area) workers must produce a copy of their full birth certificate or current passport.
 Please note that a UK Drivers License is NOT acceptable.